swesleyandloki/swesleyandloki.github.io/_posts/2014-3-3-Hello-World.md

----
-layout: post
-title: I want to go to Hack Reactor!
+#I want to go to HackReactor
----

 ##I've been learning to code!